 - I was awared the "CITEC Award for Excellence in Doctoral HRI Research" at HRI 2014.

-- Our paper at R:SS 2013 - "Generating Legible Motion" - was nominated for the best paper award.
+- Our paper at R:SS 2013 - "Generating Legible Motion" - was a best paper award finalist.

 - I was awarded the Intel PhD Fellowship in 2013.